realrolfje/anonimatron/README.md

                    anonymize.
  -configexample    Prints out a demo/template configuration file.
  -dryrun           Do not make changes to the database.
+ -jdbcurl          The JDBC URL to connect to.
+If provided, overrides the
+                   value in the config file.
+ -password         The password for the database connection.
+If provided,
+                   overrides the value in the config file.
- -synonyms    The XML file to read/write synonyms to.
+ -synonyms <arg>   The XML file to read/write synonyms to.
 If the file
                    does not exist it will be created.
+ -userid           The user id for the database connection.
+If provided,
+                   overrides the value in the config file.
 ```

 Victory!
 You’ve installed Anonimatron.
 Yes, life can really be that easy.